 - TVs in every operatory for an entertaining diversion

 We’re dedicated to your well-being and offering the best care possible, not just while you’re in the office but also when you leave.
 One of our doctors is even available for emergency calls after hours.
 To visit a practice committed to offering anxiety-free care, call 732-506-2876.

 Select From Many Dental Sedation Options

 Everyone reacts differently to dental procedures.
 To ensure you’ll remain relaxed, no matter how you feel about a procedure, we offer a full range of sedation.
-Unlike most dental practices, this includes general anesthesia administered by board-certified anesthesiologist Dr. Jay Patel.
+Unlike most dental practices, this includes general anesthesia administered by our in-house oral surgeon, Dr. Do Yoon Kim.

 We’ll discuss your anxiety level, the procedure you’ll be undergoing, and your medical history to determine the appropriate level of sedation for you.
 Options include:

 - Light Sedation – Light sedation is for mild anxiety during simple visits like a dental cleaning or filling.
 Light sedation includes any combination of a sedative taken the night before, a sedative one hour prior to the appointment, and nitrous oxide (laughing gas) during the appointment.
 The advantage of this option is that there is minimal cost, usually no medical clearance necessary, patients can drive to and from their appointment, and there is no downtime.